cossatot/wenchuan_topo_stress/manuscript/styron_hetland_wenchuan_topo_manuscript.md

 frictional stresses resisting slip on the fault.
-At the point of failure, the shear stress and normal stress are equal, as in the familiar Coulomb failure criterion $\tau = \mu \sigma_n (1 - \phi)$ where $\mu$ is the coefficient of static friction on the fault and $\phi$ is the fluid pressure (in terms of the normal stress on the fault).
+At the point of failure, the shear stress and normal stress are equal, as in the familiar Coulomb failure criterion $\tau = \mu \sigma_n (1 - \phi)$ where $\mu$ is the coefficient of static friction on the fault and $\phi$ is the fluid pressure.

 Quantifying the stress, friction and pore fluid pressure involved in faulting is a major challenge in studies of faulting and orogenic dynamics [e.g. refs].